-I’m often asked what types of art supplies I use.
-Honestly, it depends on my mood and what I am creating at the moment.
-While I mostly draw and create digital art; I’ve been known to create jewelry, paint, and work with clay.
-Following is a list of my favorite art supplies.
-I’ll update this list as I try new things.
-(Links to Amazon are affiliate links.
-If you purchase an item, you pay the same price and I earn a small commission to help keep this site up and running.
-Thanks!)
+I’m often asked what my favorite art supplies are, and what I use the most.
+It usually depends on my mood, and what I am creating at the moment.
+While I mostly draw and design digital art; I’ve been known to create jewelry, paint, and work with clay as well.
+Following is a list of my current favorite art supplies.
+I think you’ll enjoy trying them out.
+I’ll be sure to update this list as I try new things.

 Sketch Books and Paper

 For watercolor painting, the Strathmore 9×12 Watercolor Pad is a good place to start.
 It’s perfect for larger projects.
 However, you can also cut the sheets down to size for smaller projects.